 The high speed of the wood chipper can cause materials to discharge backwards.
 Overloading the chipper with large bits of wood can cause larger materials to be ejected, resulting in blunt force trauma.

-Use a long branch or pole (a broom stick is ideal) for pushing materials into the chipper.
+Use a long branch or pole, such as a broomstick, to push materials into the chipper.
 This prevents you from having to move your hands near the blades.

-As we've covered several times already, the chipper will create debris.
+While it grinds, chips, and shreds, your wood chipper will create debris, specifically sawdust.
 That debris will pile up around the hopper where you're working.

 To avoid slipping or tripping in the debris, keep your area clean as you go.
 Don't allow debris to pile up.
 Sweep it away from the hopper.